barbosacisco/python-code/README.md

   * To show strong coding concepts through very simple code;

-### Why code concepts through simple programs?
+### Why programming concepts through simple programs?

-Because I am learning and because the central point is to solve problems, not being the programming language the main focus but foundation concepts that can be abstracted to other languages in order to solve problems and create software and solutions to its problems.
+Because I am learning and because the central point is to solve problems, not being the programming language the main focus but foundation concepts that can be abstracted to other languages to solve problems and create software and solutions to its problems.

 #### How can you help?